reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 ### Exercise 2: Download Device CA Certificate

-In this exercise, you will explore the **vm-az220-training-gw0001-{your-id}** Virtual Machine that you just created and download the generated test certificates to the cloud shell.
+In this exercise, you will explore the **vm-az220-training-gw0001-<inject key="DeploymentID" enableCopy="false" />** Virtual Machine that you just created and download the generated test certificates to the cloud shell.

 #### Task 1: Connect to the VM